 Even the most successful people understand that they don’t know everything.
 Sometimes, we all need a little bit of personal advice.
 While reading posts like the one can help give you a better understanding for the best marketing habits to have, someone that personally knows your situation can probably offer up even better, and far more custom-tailored advice.

 Find a business mentor and seek their assistance where possible.
-Mentors are a great way to have someone in your corner who’s already been through the ringer.
+Mentors are a great way to have someone in your corner who’s already been through the wringer.
 They’ve gone through the ups and downs and have achieved success in business.
 Relying on their trusted advice is one of the best gifts that you can give yourself as a startup owner.

 Nearly every great entrepreneur has found an equivalently great mentor.
 Seeking advice can be hard for some, especially when it comes to our very-fragile egos.
 But, there’s nothing wrong with asking for help.
 This is an essential online marketing habit and one that should become nearly commonplace for every startup business owner.